mirianleit/miriann/README.md

 ### Hi there!
 My name is Mirian Leite.

-I'm a Student of the Computer Science at the Federal University of Ceará, passionate about learning and developing in the area that involves technology.
+I'm a Student of the Computer Science at the Federal University of Ceará, passionate about learning and developing.
 Currently, focusing on topics related to back-end development and front-end web development to become a Full-Stack Developer.

 ```javascript
 let miriann = {